dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 Add ConfirmationModal.html will serve as a confirmation modal that pops up on Remove event.
 It will ask for confirmation before removing an item.

-Add "show" class to the modal if confirmationModal.show iqual to true.
+Add "show" class to the modal if confirmationModal.show equal to true.

 ![Screenshot1](images/screenshot8.png)

 We assume that the modal will be used not only for confirmation of deletion operation.
-That's why we need dinamic text in the modal:
+That's why we need dynamic text in the modal:
 ```
 {{confirmationModal.text}}
 ```